Donald Dewar: Death and funeral

 On 10 October 2000, Dewar sustained a seemingly harmless fall outside his official residence at Bute House following a meeting of the Scottish Cabinet.
 He seemed fine at first, but later that day suffered a massive brain haemorrhage which was possibly triggered by the anticoagulant medication he was taking following his heart surgery.
 At 7pm, five hours after his fall, Dewar was admitted to the Western General Hospital in Edinburgh after his condition rapidly deteriorated.
 By 9pm, he was put on a life-support machine in the hospital's intensive care unit.
 Dewar's condition worsened and he failed to regain consciousness.
-On 11 October at 12:18pm, Dewar was officially pronounced dead, aged 63.
+On 11 October at 12:18pm, after his children gave permission for his life support to be switched off, Dewar was officially pronounced dead, aged 63.

 Funeral

 Dewar's funeral service was held at Glasgow Cathedral, he was cremated on 18 October 2000 and his ashes were scattered at Lochgilphead in Argyll.